-A Simulation function is a powerful tool for writing complex logic, and is easy to use for constraints.
+A Simulation function is a useful tool for writing complex logic, and is easy to use for constraints.
 This section describes a function from the TankPI example.

-In the ConstraintBlock 'Q\OutFlow', a function 'LimitValue' is defined and used in the constraint.
+In the ConstraintBlock 'Q_OutFlow', a function 'LimitValue' is defined and used in the constraint.